jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/training-basic/index.md

 job?**

 1. What I’ve done is learning online through some of the many platforms available.
-I have earned some certifications that are being demanded by organizations, like `AWS`, `GCP`, or `Kubernetes`.
+I have earned some certifications that are being demanded by organizations, like AWS, GCP, or Kubernetes.

 2. Sometimes I pick a topic I don’t know, set a goal, and start browsing web resources.
 I train myself around specific tasks that interest me.
 Moreover, I also learn every day at work, solving new problems.

 **Recently, I read somewhere that the most critical skill nowadays** **for students is to know how to search in Google.
 You seem to nail